IALT1234/SPEAR/README.md

 ## Roadmap

 Short term:
-- Add UI to create and edit decks
+- Add UI to confirm delete or edit cards and decks
+- Add shuffle function
-- Persist decks to a backend (Firebase or local storage)
+- Persist decks to a backend (Firebase)

 Medium term:
 - Import decks from an API